 The Power of Genetic Modification

 Everything alive in this world today is the result of genetic modification – that’s what evolution is: an adaptation for survival.
-But we live in a time where genetic editing at the smallest scale – the flawless swapping of a single base pair out of the 3 billion present in DNA – has become possible.
-Instead of living in fear of GMOs, we should embrace the technology and harness its potential for good.
+But we live in a time where genetic editing at the smallest scale – the flawless swapping of a single base pair out of the 3 billion present in DNA – is possible.
+Instead of living in fear of GMOs, we should embrace this technology and harness its potential for good.

 Imagine plants that efficiently convert the energy from sunlight into usable food or renewable biofuel.
 Genetic diseases such as cystic fibrosis and sickle cell anemia being eradicated through gene therapy.
 The problems of today could well be solved tomorrow; millions of years of evolution, condensed into a single generation.

 And for now, we should be encouraging the scientists who are part of the GMO revolution instead of supporting the fearmongering, money-grabbing tactics of the Non-GMO Project.

 Author’s note: I have made it a point to boycott ‘Non-GMO Verified’ products for two reasons; firstly, because the only ones who benefit from this farce are the people behind the Non-GMO Project, and secondly because I’m on a strict GMO-only diet.

 - Morey, D. F. (1994).
 The early evolution of the domestic dog.
 American Scientist, 82(4), 336-347.

 - Klümper, W., & Qaim, M. (2014).
 A meta-analysis of the impacts of genetically modified crops.
 PloS one, 9(11), e111629.